bassmanitram/actions-for-nautilus/configurator/help.md

 configuration.
 If you have made changes but the save button is disabled, you will need to revisit those changes and correct the problems that are reported in order to be able to save the configuration.

+Note that when you save the configuration, it may take up to thirty seconds to see the changes in the Nautilus context menu.

 Once saved, the previous configuration is backed up in the `~/.local/share/actions-for-nautilus` folder:

 ![Backups](images/backups.png)